 Travel in a privately driven vehicle from Fes to Marrakech, making a lunch stop en-route.
 Explore the rugged terrain of the Middle Atlas Mountain range, boasting towering cliff faces, and incredible passes.
-Visit the Berber village of Immouzer de Kandar and the university town of Ifrane for a glimpse into rural living in Morocco.
+Drive by the scenic berber villages of Immouzer de Kandar and the university town of Ifrane for a glimpse into rural living in Morocco.
 Explore the Kasbah of Ras El Ain and mingle amongst the merchants to find the perfect gift.
-The approximate travel time is 7 hours.
+The approximate travel time is 7.5 hours.

-Your driver will meet you at your hotel and drive you to Tamadot which is about an hour from Marrakech.
+Enjoy your tour today of the High Atlas Mountains with lunch at Kasbah Tamadot, which is about an hour from Marrakech.
 On the way, you'll make a brief stop at the Berber villages of Tahanoute and continue to the village of Asni before arriving at Tamadot.
 The Kasbah Tamadot is located on the outskirts of Asni, a small Berber village where the road branches off to Imlil and the Toubkal Massif.
 The Kasbah Tamadot was seen by Sir Richard’s mother who realized the potential for creating a unique environment and after a very painstaking period of renovation, Tamadot was born.
 It offers stunning views of the mountains and valleys, including a Berber village hugging the opposite bank of the river.
-The “Kanoun” restaurant at Tamadot (named after the traditional Berber bread oven) features an outdoor terrace and roof top for dining on warmer days or inside when cooler.
+The “Kanoun” restaurant at Tamadot (named after the traditional Berber bread oven) features an outdoor terrace and rooftop for dining on warmer days or inside when cooler.
 Tamadot also has an excellent wine list.
 After lunch at The Kasbah Tamadot, your guide will take you to explore the mountains by foot.

 A private vehicle with English speaking driver will provide a transfer between Marrakech and Casablanca.
 The approximate travel time is 2 hours and 30 minutes.